davidSimek/scriptsAndStrff/README.md

 # Scripts and stuff
-Here I put my scripts that I consider interesting enough to store, but uninteresting enough to remember or understand how to write them.
+Here I put my scripts that I consider interesting enough to store, but uninteresting enough to remember or understand how to write.